 We set out to GroMoreGood, everywhere, by supporting the creation of gardens and greenspaces that transform neighborhoods, get kids outdoors and bring people together.
 We also support social justice, protect environmental resources and develop programs that help kids understand and meet their full potential to become the leaders of tomorrow

-We focus our philanthropic efforts on challenges where we can have the most impact as a company.
-Since founding The Scotts Miracle-Gro Foundation four years ago, we have focused those efforts on improving and protecting the environment, expanding community access to gardens and greenspaces and empowering youth, especially in underserved communities.
+Since founding The Scotts Miracle-Gro Foundation five years ago, we have focused our philanthropic efforts on challenges where we can have the most impact as a company.
+This includes improving and protecting the environment, expanding community access to gardens and greenspaces and empowering youth, especially in underserved communities.
 In 2020, we expanded these efforts to include social justice in the cannabis industry, and we continued to make this important topic a priority in our philanthropic efforts in 2021.